House law: Royal marriages

 Nearly all house laws have regulated dynasts' right to marry.
 Paul I of Russia established the house law of the Romanovs (the Pauline Laws), one of the strictest in Europe.
 The consorts of Russian dynasts had to be "equally born" (i.e., belong to a royal or ruling house) and be approved by the tsar.

 While some German dynasties included in their laws language requiring or urging the monarch to consent to any "equal" marriage, some heads of dynastic houses rejected royal matches on behalf of their family members.
 The French pretender denied his daughter, Princess Hélène d'Orléans, the opportunity to become Queen Consort of Britain by refusing her permission to convert to Anglicanism to marry Prince Albert Victor, Duke of Clarence.
 In the late 19th or early 20th centuries the monarchs of Belgium, Russia, and Spain all withheld consent from members of their families to marry for love into foreign dynasties: Grand Duke Cyril Vladimirovich of Russia and Infante Alfonso de Borbon-Orléans of Spain sought to marry a pair of sisters who were also British princesses, Princess Victoria Melita of Edinburgh and Princess Beatrice of Edinburgh, choosing to elope and endure (temporary) banishment rather than obey their sovereigns' commands.

 Evolution of dynastic law

 European dynasties dethroned at the end of World War I continue to enforce their house laws even though they had no legal authority to do so.
-Some continued doing so through the 20th century (Bourbon-Sicily, Prussia, Württemberg).
+Some continued doing so through the 20th century (Bourbon-Sicily, Braganza, Prussia, Württemberg).
 Governments in extant monarchies, without calling the legal mechanisms house laws, have generally strengthened their control over the marriages of members of their royal families since the second half of the 20th century.
 Previously a prince could often morganatically marry a woman not deemed acceptable as a royal consort, relegating her and their children to a sub-royal status.
 That is rarely an option anymore.
 In most Western European monarchies of today, a prince must renounce or forfeit membership in the royal house if his chosen spouse is not deemed suitable, e.g., Prince Friso of Orange-Nassau.